sean-parent/sean-parent.github.io/papers-and-presentations.md

 Abstract:
 _Part 1: Beauty_
 C++ has seen a resurgence in usage as efficiency has come to dominate costs.
 Yet many still hold their nose as they move to C++.
 It can be a frightening transition for a programmer coming from Java, JavaScript, or Python.
-As a community, we need to leverage the tools provided by C++11 to write beautiful, efficient, code.
+As a community, we need to leverage the tools provided by C++11 to write beautiful, efficient code.

 _Part 2: Truth_
 On modern hardware, straight C++ code gives you access to just 0.25% of the available performance on the machine.
 With C++11 we unlock only a little more with thread support.
 One of the largest challenges for the language and libraries going forward will be how to get at the other 99.75% of the machine.